 - Avoid having sex if one partner has a health condition that can lead to more severe illness from COVID-19.

 - Communicate with your partner about safer sex during COVID-19 in the same way you would for any other sexual health concern.
 Ask you partner about symptoms of infection or potential exposures before you hook up.
 Have this conversation to assess risk and establish consent every time.

-- Try phone sex or video chats as alternative ways to have sex with people outside of your household or social circle.
+- Try phone sex or video chats as alternative ways to have sex with people outside of your household.

 - Try activities with a lower risk, such as mutual masturbation while physical distancing, erotic massage, strip teasing and positions that minimize face-to-face contact.

 - Pick larger, more open, and well-ventilated spaces or outdoor settings, if possible.

 - Be creative with sexual positions and physical barriers, like walls, that allow sexual contact while preventing close face-to-face contact.

 - Wear a face covering and do not touch your eyes, nose or mouth with unwashed hands.